 Can the right minimize the left’s fears, and assure their approach won’t result in mass incarceration and vilification of those who most need our compassion?
 Can the left minimize the right’s fears, and assure that their approach won’t result in unending taxation, inbound growth, homelessness spending, addiction and property crime growth?

 Do that, and each side might spend a little less time trying to prevent the other side’s vision and more time finding common ground.

-The Right’s Fear about the Left’s Approach
+The Right’s Real and Valid Fear about the Left’s Approach

 From the right/center-right, one real fear is an unchecked expansion of uncoordinated, unmeasured municipal largess and permissiveness that at every step penalizes the law-abiding and taxpaying.

 Listen to, and don’t disparage, the business owners in Seattle Is Dying: those people feel unheard and unfairly treated.
 The fear-driven debate which erupted after this special shifted quickly to the broadcaster itself (KOMO/Sinclair) and whether one of many individuals shown actually had shelter.
 But the post-broadcast debate notably hasn’t ever really focused on the shopkeepers’ needs, nor what they are saying or experiencing, nor the taxpayers’ fears that the track we appear to be are on is uncapped.
 They are the ones doing the work to pay the taxes that we as a city use, and their fears are valid.
 One such business owner is so fed up and so frustrated with a lack of responsiveness from civic leaders that he’s jumped into politics, not having wanted to as any kind of career path.
 There’s dramatically rising property crime vs. other cities, visible addiction, mental health crises, property crime and growing trash.
 There’s been an expansion of a dual system of justice which lets some people get away with illegal behavior that we, the funding taxpayers, still have to abide by.